HopkinsIDD/COVIDScenarioPipeline/README.md

 For more information on getting started, please visit our [Getting Started wiki](https://github.com/HopkinsIDD/COVID19_Minimal/wiki/Getting-Started) at [HopkinsIDD/COVID19_Minimal](https://github.com/HopkinsIDD/COVID19_Minimal).
 We are trying to keep this page up-to-date for use with the `master` branch.

-This is an open-source code licensed under GPL v3.0.
+This open-source project is licensed under GPL v3.0.

 # Tools for using this repository